-- 5.6.1 As from 2005, no imagery over the 1987 1991 period will be provided for checking the eligibility of arable parcels on 31.12.1991. - However, according to Articles 54 (2) and 108 of Council Regulation 1782/2003, MS shall consider specific provisions to control the 2003 eligibility (payments may not be made in respect of land under permanent pasture, permanent crops or trees or land used for non-agricultural purposes at the date provided for the area aid application in 2003).
-In case the LPIS or IACS DB does not provide the relevant information (i.e. that the parcel was arable in 2003), extra imagery, and in particular VHR ortho-imagery from the LPIS, may have to be used. - 5.6.3 For the new MS not applying SAPS (i.e. Malta and Slovenia), the reference year check consists in checking that claimed parcels were not under "permanent" crop (grassland, orchards, wood, etc.) on 31.12.2000. - The purpose of this reference eligibility is to avoid an undue increase of arable lands following the implementation of IACS.
-If the national LPIS does not provide clear information on the eligibility of the reference parcels, an extra photo-interpretation of the orthophotos from the LPIS should be requested to identify ineligible parcels or doubtful cases where complementary evidence could be requested to farmers (Cf. National Addendum). - 5.6.4 For the MS applying SAPS, the reference year check consists in checking that any claimed parcel was in good agricultural conditions at 30 June 2003 (Cf. definition of these conditions in the National Addendum).
+As from 2005, no imagery over the 1987-1991 period will be provided for checking the eligibility of arable parcels on 31.12.1991.

+- 5.6.1 According to Articles 54 (2) and 108 of Council Regulation 1782/2003, MS shall consider specific provisions to control the 2003 eligibility of set-aside and arable crops partly coupled (payments may not be made in respect of land under permanent pasture, permanent crops or trees or land used for non-agricultural purposes at the date provided for the area aid application in 2003).
+In case the LPIS or IACS DB does not provide the relevant information (i.e. that the parcel was arable in 2003), extra imagery, and in particular VHR ortho-imagery from the LPIS, may have to be used. - 5.6.2 For the new MS not applying SAPS (i.e. Malta and Slovenia), the reference year check consists in checking that claimed parcels were not under "permanent" crop (grassland, orchards, wood, etc.) on 31.12.2000. - The purpose of this reference eligibility is to avoid an undue increase of arable lands following the implementation of IACS.
+If the national LPIS does not provide clear information on the eligibility of the reference parcels, an extra photo-interpretation of the orthophotos from the LPIS should be requested to identify ineligible parcels or doubtful cases where complementary evidence could be requested to farmers (Cf. National Addendum). - 5.6.3 For the MS applying SAPS, the reference year check consists in checking that any claimed parcel was in good agricultural conditions at 30 June 2003 (Cf. definition of these conditions in the National Addendum).
 This check should preferably involve the LPIS ortho-imagery (no archive satellite data will be provided).
-Doubtful cases identified by CAPI will lead to administrative follow up.
+Doubtful cases identified by CAPI will lead to administrative follow up. - 5.6.4 Olive Trees: Olive groves planted after May 1998 (or December 2001 for Malta and Cyprus) are not eligible for decoupled (SPS) or coupled aid.
+If required by the National Addendum, photo interpretation will be carried out to detect young plantations and identify the non eligible parts of agricultural parcels using the historical OLIGIS.